Standard meter, 120 volt or 240 volt or both. 200 AMP. 60Hz

-Number of analog meters sold by ElectraHealth: Hundreds
+Number of analog meters sold by ElectraHealth: Thousands

-Individual ElectraHealth customers who had power shut off: 3
+Individual ElectraHealth customers who reported their power shut off: 3

 Groups who had power shut off by power company: none - but we have heard of at least one utility - - which has made a habit of disconnecting its customers who install analog meters.